NarubyRiverlione/Spice/doc/init.md

 NOTE: This approach is intended for those wanting to run spiced as the current user.
-You will need to modify org.spice.spiced.plist if you intend to use it as a Launch Daemon with a dedicated spicecore user.
+You will need to modify org.spice.spiced.plist if you intend to use it as a Launch Daemon with a dedicated dunespice user.

 5. Auto-respawn
 -----------------------------------